 Helsinki to Tallinn by a Ferry

-Tallinn is one among the favorite getaway destinations among Finnish residents, local or immigrants and also increasingly becoming popular for international tourists visiting Europe via Finland.
+Tallinn is one among the favourite getaway destinations among Finnish locals or immigrants and also increasingly becoming popular for international tourists visiting Europe via Finland.
 Tallinn is located on the northern coast of Estonia, on the shores of the Gulf of Finland.
 It is approximately 80 kms to the south of Helsinki, which explains the easy accessibility of this Baltic beauty from the Finnish capital by boat.
 Travelling from Helsinki to Tallinn or from Tallinn to Helsinki by a ferry is extremely popular.

-The ferry routes between Helsinki and Tallinn connects Finland and Estonia and is currently operated by three active ferry companies.
-Tallink Silja operates their crossing up to 8 times per day, Viking Line 2-3 times per day and Eckerö Line service is available up to 3 times per day.
+The ferry routes between Helsinki and Tallinn connect Finland and Estonia and are currently operated by three active ferry companies.
+Tallink Silja operates their crossing up to 9 times per day, Viking Line 2-3 times per day and Eckerö Line service is available up to 4 times per day.
 There is a fourth candidate also, called Linda Line, but it ceased its operation in the winter 2018.
-It was planning to continue operations in the summer 2018 but so the plan didn't realize.
-It seems Linda Line won't be operating in 2019 either.
+It was planning to continue operations in the summer 2018 but the plan didn't realize.
+Linda Line has not been operating in 2019 or 2020 either.

 We have visited Tallinn several times in different occasions and seasons.
 We have tried all of the four ferry companies.
 We wrote a comparison about the differences of each cruise ship company to give our readers idea which one suits them best.
 You can easily have a day cruise from Helsinki to Tallinn if Helsinki is your main destination.
 Another good option is to visit Tallinn first and then to travel from Tallinn to Helsinki because flying from the Central Europe to Tallinn is sometimes cheaper.